-Like almost everything in life and in the digital world, social media is constantly evolving.
+Like almost everything in the digital world, social media is constantly evolving.

-People’s behaviours are changing, and so are the platforms they engage on.
+People’s behaviour patterns are changing, and so are the platforms they engage with.

-Whether you’re in B2B or B2C, here’s our Top 5 BIG Social Media trends that will matter most to brands, marketers
+Whether you’re in B2B or B2C, here are the 5 BIG Social Media trends that will matter most to brands, marketers & businesses in 2020..

 1. People Need To Feel Like You Give A Sh*t